True North VIPTrue North VIP

 What routes are best served by point-to-point vs. other options?

 Point-to-point excels on single-direction transfers with known start and end points: airport runs (JFK, LGA, EWR to any address), cross-borough trips (Manhattan to Brooklyn, for example), city-to-suburb transfers (Midtown to Greenwich or Princeton), and hotel-to-venue rides.
 For multi-stop days, meeting-to-meeting itineraries, or situations where you need the driver to wait, hourly service is more efficient.
-For spontaneous short hops across Manhattan where you do not care about vehicle quality, Uber is honestly the faster option.
+For spontaneous short hops across Manhattan where you do not care about vehicle quality, rideshare is honestly the faster option.

 Related Services